Essential open book foliation and fractional Dehn twist coefficient: Topology of open book manifolds

 Now we prove Theorem \ref{theorem:surface}.
-The strategy is strongly motivated by braid foliation theory and is similar to \cite[Theorem 1.2]{i1}.
+We analyze the Euler characteristic and the region decomposition of a surface to find an elliptic point $v$ such that the number of hyperbolic points connected to $v$ by a singular leaf is small.
+Then we apply Lemma \ref{lemma:estimate} to get the desired estimate of $c(\phi, C)$.
+Our proof is highly motivated by \cite[Theorem 1.2]{i1}, a result in braid foliation theory.
 In fact, Theorem \ref{theorem:surface} can be seen as a generalization of \cite[Theorem 1.2]{i1}.
-By analyzing the Euler characteristic and the region decomposition of a surface we find an elliptic point $v$ such that the number of hyperbolic points around $v$ is small.
-Then we apply Lemma \ref{lemma:estimate} to get the desired estimate of $c(\phi, C)$.

-\begin{proof}[Proof of Theorem \ref{theorem:surface}] We construct a cellular decomposition of the surface $F$ by modifying the region decomposition of $\F(F)$.
+\begin{proof}[Proof of Theorem \ref{theorem:surface}] Let $F$ be a surface satisfying the conditions in Theorem \ref{theorem:surface}.
+We construct a cellular decomposition of $F$ by modifying the region decomposition of $\F(F)$.
 To this end, we construct a singular foliation (but not an open book foliation), $\mF'$, on $F$ by replacing each cc-pants of $\F(F)$ with three bc-annuli as shown in Figure~ \ref{fig:modify-cc}:

-Though $\mF'$ is not derived from the intersection of the surface $F$ with the pages, by abuse of notations we keep using the terminologies of the open book foliation, such as region decomposition, bc-tile, bc-singular points, etc. We call the newly-inserted elliptic points and hyperbolic points {\em fake} elliptic points and {\em fake} hyperbolic points, respectively.
-The sign of a fake elliptic point is canonically determined.
-The sign of the hyperbolic points (both fake and non-fake) are not important in the following arguments so we omit it from now on.
+Though $\mF'$ is not derived from the intersection of the surface $F$ with the pages, by abuse of notations we keep using the terminologies of open book foliations, such as region decomposition, bc-tile, bc-singular points, etc. We call the newly-inserted elliptic points and hyperbolic points {\em fake} elliptic points and {\em fake} hyperbolic points, respectively.

+The signs of fake elliptic points are canonically determined by the orientation of the c-circles in the original cc-pants.
+However, the signs of elliptic and hyperbolic points (both fake and non-fake) are not used in the following argument so we may omit signs from now on.

-The region decomposition of $F$ induced by $\mF'$ consists only of bb-tiles and bc-annuli.
-Using Birman and Menasco's idea \cite{BM7} we construct a cellular decomposition of $F$ as follows: A bc-annulus always exists in pair because the c-circle boundary is identified with the c-circle boundary of another bc-annulus.
-Let $W$ be the annulus obtained by gluing two bc-annuli along their c-circle boundaries (note: $W$ is a disc if one of the bc-annuli is degenerated, also ab-annulus does not exist because $F$ is closed).
+The region decomposition of $\mF'$ consists only of bb-tiles and bc-annuli.
+Using Birman and Menasco's idea \cite{BM7} we construct a cellular decomposition of $F$ as follows: bc-annului always exist in pair because the c-circle boundary of a bc-annulus is identified with the c-circle boundary of another bc-annulus.
+Let $W$ be the annulus obtained by two bc-annuli glued along their c-circle boundaries (note: $W$ is a disc if one of the bc-annuli is degenerate; also ac-annuli do not exist because $F$ is closed).
 Each component of $\partial W$ has two elliptic points.
-Choose two disjoint essential arcs each of which connects elliptic points of opposite sign as shown in Figure~\ref{fig:be-tile}.

-Call such arcs {\em e-edges}.
-We cut $W$ along the e-edges to obtain two $2$-cells, which we name {\it be-tiles}.
-We may choose e-edges so that each bc-tile contains exactly one hyperbolic point.